-Filtration efficiencies for large particles (Fig. 3b) are typically larger than those for small particles (Fig. 3a).
-Especially for the largest particles used in this study (d_p =5 μ m and 10 μ m) FE approaching 100% were found for many samples (Figs. S21 and S22).
+Filtration efficiencies for large particles (Figure 3b) are typically larger than those for small particles (Figure 3a).
+Especially for the largest particles used in this study ($d_p = 5 \mu m$ and $10 \mu m$) FE approaching 100% were found for many samples (SI Figures S21 and S22).
 Unsurprisingly, the largest filtration efficiencies were mostly found for materials which were specifically designed for the purpose of filtering particles, like vacuum cleaner bags or medical masks.
-However, also many other materials show substantial filtration capability ($FE \ge 50\%$) for the large particle size range.
+However, also many other materials show substantial filtration capability (FE \geq 50%) for the large particle size range.
 Therefore, these could be useful in masks if it is intended to remove larger respiratory droplets from the air flow.

 The best filtration efficiency is not very helpful for making a cloth mask if it is too hard to breathe through the respective material.
-Even though all samples were selected as potential candidates for making cloth masks, e.g., from the point of view of material strength or sample material thickness, very significant differences were found in the measured pressure drop values (Fig. 3c).
+Even though all samples were selected as potential candidates for making cloth masks, e.g., from the point of view of material strength or sample material thickness, very significant differences were found in the measured pressure drop values (Figure 3c).
 Three self-made masks made of mattress encasement and of poplin combinations showed the largest pressure drop values of ca. 150 to 200 Pa cm-2.
 Many of the other samples ranged between 20 and 50 Pa cm-2, where also the surgical masks can be found.
 A few samples like muslin, a microfiber cloth, vacuum cleaner bag backup filter, triangle bandage, polyester with elastane, and PU foam were very easy to breathe through with pressure drop values below 10 Pa cm-2.

-4.2 Dependence of filtration efficiency and pressure drop on face velocity and number of layers
+4.2.
+Dependence of filtration efficiency and pressure drop on face velocity and number of layers

 To determine the relationships between face velocity, number of layers of the material, pressure drop, and filtration efficiency, we performed a number of systematic measurements.
-For a selection of four materials (cotton jersey, cotton woven, molleton, and polyester) we measured FE and Δp for samples with different number of layers (one to five) with low and high face velocity and, for one and two layers, with different face velocities (2.8, 5.3, 9.1, 12.9, 25.4 cm s-1).
-These materials were selected because they showed sufficiently low FE and Δp for a single layer that also allows reasonable measurements at samples of five layers.
-In addition, they covered both, woven and non-woven materials, and several of them are of general relevance for self-made face masks.
+For a selection of four materials (cotton jersey, cotton woven, molleton, and polyester) we measured FE and Δp for samples with different number of layers (one to five) with low and high face velocity and, for one and two layers, with different face velocities (2.8, 5.3, 9.1, 12.9,